Many children live on or visit farms and rural areas. Children in rural areas are at risk for different types of injuries because of:

 Don't carry passengers on farm equipment (even the back of a pick-up truck).

-Keep firearms in a locked storage case.
+The Canadian Paediatric Society states that firearms should not be kept in homes or environments where children and adolescents live or play.
+If you do keep firearms in your home, keep them in a locked storage case.
 Make sure they are not loaded and safety clips are on.
 Lock ammunition in a different storage case, away from firearms.
 Teach your child the dangers of firearms.

 Don’t let your child handle firearms unless he or she is trained by a certified instructor.